plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 ## Monday

 I lay on the green hammock along the corridor right next to the garden at the center of the monks’ residence.
 The hamlet is usually filled with people, but the lazy days turns it into a deserted place.
 Everyone was gone so I didn’t need to look for a peaceful space anywhere else.
 After a long while, a brother passed by seeing me engrossed in reading, he teased, “Are you truly being lazy?”
 Knowing the brother was only teasing, I just smiled.
-"Being lazy" is the opposite of "being diligent."
+“Being lazy” is the opposite of “being diligent."
 How interesting to think that at the beginning of the week, while everyone out there was preoccupied with getting back to their work to earn a living, we did not have any scheduled sitting meditation, walking meditation, or eating in noble silence.

 Brother Kai Li shared that when he first came to Plum Village, he was shocked to learn that there was laziness at a monastery!
 Wouldn’t people usually strive to encourage each other to be diligent?
 It wasn’t that there were no such things as lazy monks; but to have a “lazy day” as part of the schedule for an entire monastery was something worthy of mention.
 At that moment, Thay said very earnestly to Br.
 Kai Li, “Yes, you should be as lazy as possible.”
 Later, Br.
 Kai Li realized it was a very deep practice indeed.